ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The study was purely observational as no clinical trial was lead.
 The author maked use of open data.
 The *total number of Nobel laureates per capita* were taken as a "surrogate" to cognitive performance.
 Chocolate consumption estimation came from three different data source published by chocolate actors like chocolate manufacturers, federations and associations.

+The flavonoid administration on laboratory rats helped reduce the natural senility due to aging:
+> Improved cognitive performance with the administration of a cocoa polyphenolic extract has even been reported in aged WistarUnilever rats.
+>
+> Bisson JF, Nejdi A, Rozan P, Hidalgo S, Lalonde R, Messaoudi M. Effects of long-term administration of a cocoa polyphenolic extract (Acticoa powder) on cognitive performances in aged rats.

 ![Chocolate consumption](/assets/2023-01-25/chocolate-consumption-by-nobel-laureate.png){: width="100%"  }

 **The hypothesis**: chocolate consumption improves cognitive function